djfedos/flask-based-todo-app/tasker_tutorail/c01_getting_started/README.md

 task, hence it's name.

 To make your own task, type it below the exisiting one.
 Mind indentations,
-so that task name shold be indented the same amount as the `default` task
+so that task name should be indented the same amount as the `default` task
 name and so on.
 The result should look like this:

 ```yaml